-5 Reasons to Eat More Fiber in Menopause
+4 Reasons to Eat More Fiber in Menopause

-Fiber, found in fruits, vegetables, legumes, nuts, and grains, is the food that feeds your gut microbiome.
+Fiber — found in fruits, vegetables, legumes, nuts, and grains — is the food that feeds your gut microbiome.
 Fiber cannot be digested by the human stomach.
 Instead, it acts as a food source for the bacteria that live in the gut.
-Fiber is passed out through your body, which helps keep your digestive system healthy, flushing out things like cholesterol and harmful carcinogens out of the body.
+Fiber is passed out through your body, which helps keep your digestive system healthy.
+And a fiber-rich diet can have many health benefits, particularly for women in menopause.

 Fiber can provide your bacteria with things like amino acids and proteins that those bacteria need in order to maintain healthy, stable growth.
 When your bacteria feeds off of these compounds within fiber, they maintain a steady rate of growth.
 Populating your gut with enough beneficial bacteria can help send nutrients to your body and necessary information to your brain, which then directs how your body responds to these nutrients.

-Its ability to lower sugar absorption into the bloodstream can help reduce the risk of these conditions from developing but are not a guaranteed preventative on its own.
+Its ability to lower sugar absorption into the bloodstream can help reduce the risk of these conditions from developing, but are not a guaranteed preventative on its own.
 Changes to all areas of lifestyle should be taken into account if you are concerned about developing diabetes or other-related heart diseases.